 Here are a few of our favorite ways to stream the NFL playoffs:

-The most effective way to watch the NFL playoffs without cable isn’t to try to track down online streams of each and every individual game — that's a major pain (and will likely end up leading you to some streams of pretty questionable legality).
-The better way to enjoy the NFL playoffs without cable is to find out which channels are showing NFL playoff games this year and then find ways to watch those entire channels without cable.
+The most effective way to watch the NFL playoffs without cable isn’t to track down online streams of each individual game.
+That’s a major pain, and it will likely lead you to some streams of questionable legality.
+The better way to enjoy the NFL playoffs without cable is to find a way to watch the channels airing the games without cable.

-So which channels are the NFL playoff games on this year?
+Which channels are the NFL playoffs on this year?

-In short, you can watch every NFL playoff game on the major networks alone, but you’ll have more options for commentary if you also have access to cable networks like Nickelodeon, ESPN2, and Freeform.
+You can watch every NFL playoffs game on the major networks, but in 2022 you may have more options for commentary if you also have access to cable networks such as Nickelodeon and ESPN2.

-Disney’s Hulu is a powerful option for cord cutters.
-Not only does Hulu offer a popular on-demand service, but it also boasts a live TV streaming service.
-The Hulu + Live TV skinny bundle service offers live feeds of tons of great channels, including ABC, CBS, Fox, NBC, ESPN and ESPN2.
+Disney’s Hulu is a powerful option for cord-cutters.
+Not only does it offer a popular on-demand service, but it also boasts a live TV streaming service.
+The Hulu + Live TV skinny bundle service offers live feeds of tons of great channels, including ABC, CBS, FOX, NBC, ESPN, and ESPN2.
 That’s all four major networks plus two flavors of ESPN.
-As of this writing, Hulu + Live TV’s channel lineup also includes Freeform.
+You can check out Hulu + Live TV’s channel lineup to learn more about its offerings.

 Watch the NFL Playoffs on Paramount+

-YouTube TV is Google’s live TV streaming service, and it's a great option for fans who are hoping to enjoy the NFL playoffs without cable.
-YouTube TV offers live feeds of ABC, CBS, Fox, and NBC, as well as ESPN, ESPN2, Freeform, and Nickelodeon.
+YouTube TV — Google’s live TV streaming service — is a great option for fans hoping to enjoy the NFL playoffs without cable.
+YouTube TV offers live feeds of ABC, CBS, FOX, and NBC, as well as ESPN, ESPN2, and Nickelodeon.

-Free over-the-air TV is the most cost-effective way to watch live TV as a cord cutter.
-Once you’ve purchased your antenna and set it up, you’ll be able to pick up any broadcast stations that are in the range of your antenna and watch them live for free.
+Free over-the-air TV is the most cost-effective way to watch live TV as a cord-cutter.
+Once you’ve set up an antenna, you’ll be able to pick up any broadcast stations in its range and watch them live for free.
 Not every channel is available over the air: ESPN, for instance, is not a “terrestrial” or “broadcast” station.
-But ABC is, and so is every other one of the “major networks.”
-That means that every single NFL playoff game will be broadcast for free over the air.
-Get the right antenna and you’ll be able to watch the NFL playoffs for free, no cable necessary!
+But ABC and all the other major networks are, which means every NFL playoffs game will be broadcast for free over the air.
+Get the right antenna and you’ll be able to watch the NFL playoffs for free, with no cable necessary!

-When it comes to NFL playoff action, only the biggest and baddest of your screens will do — which is why you might be wondering if any of the services above are going to work with your favorite smart TV or streaming device.
+Only the biggest and baddest screens will do for NFL playoffs action, which is why you may be wondering if the services above will work with your favorite smart TV or streaming device.
 Well, the odds are in your favor.
-Let's take a closer look at the platform support offered by each of our favorite ways to watch the NFL playoffs without cable.
+Use the chart below to check the platform support for each of our favorite ways to watch the NFL playoffs without cable.

 Your email address will not be published.